You put effort into your job, into your family, and into your health, so why not put a little effort into your happiness?

 1. Distinguish between short-term happiness and long-term happiness

 It’s important to distinguish between the two so you don’t unreasonably expect to have the short-term emotion of happiness all the time.
-Instead, focus on long-term happiness, or personal fulfillment, which is based on your values and finding meaning and purpose in your life.
+Instead, focus on both but know that long-term happiness, or personal fulfillment, will take longer and be different than short-term happiness.

 2. Decide what fulfills you